 We expect providers of these and other services to uphold high standards of inclusion and we commit to challenging them when we see this is not being done.

-What follows is from our original news item at the time the guidance was published:
+What follows is from our original news item at the time the guidance was published in April 2022: